Contra (video game): MSX2

 An MSX2 version of Contra was released by Konami exclusively in Japan on May 26, 1989.
 The MSX2 version greatly differs from the arcade and NES versions.
 Due to hardware limitations of the MSX2, the game does not scroll but instead uses flip-screens like other MSX2 games such as Metal Gear and Vampire Killer.
 The game uses the SCC sound chip.

 Rather than one-hit kills, there is an energy gauge, which allows Bill Rizer to take more than one shot or hit before losing a life.
 There are two main power-ups in the MSX2 version, a Falcon-shaped power-up that increases the player's running and shooting speed, as well as a gun-shaped power-up which allows the player to change their current weapon.
 After picking up the weapon power-up, the player can choose between the default Normal Gun or four other weapons.
-The Spread Gun is not featured in this version, replaced by the Rear Gun similar to the tailgun in Gradius II, which fires in two directions at the same time.
+The shotgun is not featured in this version, replaced by the Rear Gun similar to the tailgun in Gradius II, which fires in two directions at the same time.

 The MSX2 version Contra is composed of 19 stages.
 Stages 1 through 6 are drawn directly from the arcade version, whereas Stages 7 through 9 are based on the different areas featured in the final stage of the arcade version in a matter similar to the final four stages of the NES version.
 Stages 10 through 19 are new to this version and take place primarily in an underground facility underneath the Galuga Archipelago.

 Unlike the arcade and NES versions, the MSX2 version is single-player only (Lance Bean does not appear in any form), and has no continuation feature; if a player loses all lives, the game will end immediately.
 However, the Game Master II utility cartridge can be used to save progress via its S-RAM backup feature.